Have your family photos taken on the beach

 From a Local...By Patricia Blackstock

 Everyone knows about the beach.
-But what else can you do for free?
-Take a walk, feed the ducks and take advantage of all the free events the Grand Strand has to offer!!
+But what else can you do for free or almost free?
+Take a walk, feed the ducks, take advantage of all the free events the Grand Strand area has to offer.

-What's Happening RIGHT NOW?
-Free Events!
+Current events and attractions are happening RIGHT NOW Free!
 Myrtle Beach and North Myrtle Beach listed below:

 and North Myrtle Beach